TheFHazelnut/thefhazelnut.github.io/docs/about.markdown

 ---

 Hi!
-I'm Julian Riley and I'm a game developer from Florida whose passion lies in crafting fun and enthralling games.
-I've has been working on game development for 4 years, becoming thorouhgly familiar with Unity and Blender, and am currently studying and using Unreal Engine 5.
+I'm Julian Riley, a game developer from Florida whose passion lies in crafting fun and enthralling games.
+I've been working in game development for 4 years, becoming thorouhgly familiar with Unity and Blender, and am currently studying and using Unreal Engine 5.
 I also have a background in Computer Science and Digital Arts.

 ![image-center](/images/GoodDog.jpg)